Biotin for metabolic disorders

 - If your child is sick less than 30 minutes after having a dose of biotin, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose of biotin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of biotin, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?